Dealer

 5 min.

-Leftovers can be used in a variety of ways in soups, casseroles and bowls
+Leftovers can be used in a variety of ways in soups, casseroles, and bowls

-Recycling leftovers is good for the environment
+Using leftovers helps the environment

-931 million tonnes: That's how much food ends up as waste worldwide every year.
-This corresponds to around 17% of global food production.
-In Europe alone, the average amount of food and products thrown away per capita is 113 kg.
-Valuable resources are lost: Cultivation and transport require large amounts of water, energy, land and labour.
+931 million tons: That's how much food ends up in the trash worldwide every year.
+That amounts to approximately 17% of global food production.
+In Europe alone, the average amount of food and products thrown away per person is 113 kg.
+This is how valuable resources go to waste:Cultivation and transportation require large amounts of water, energy, land, and labor.

-It is often not necessary to dispose of leftovers.
-Thoughtful stockpiling and using up leftovers minimises waste, saves money and expands the menu.
-All you need are creative ideas for delicious leftover recipes and a few helpers.
+In fact, it is often not necessary to throw away leftovers.Smart pantry management and using up leftovers minimizes waste, saves money, and adds variety to your meals.
+All you need are creative ideas for delicious recipes using leftovers and a few helping hands.

 Were your eyes bigger than your stomach or did the festive feast turn out to be very sumptuous?
 You don't need to throw away leftover meat and vegetables, as they can be used to conjure up many a culinary highlight - and in a flash.
 Utilising leftovers not only saves resources and money, but also a lot of time.
 Looking for ideas?